March Student Spotlight – Timothy Chad Davenport

 November Student Spotlight – Jason Steadward

 I have always wanted to learn Gunsmithing but put it off over and over.
-I was looking online one night and found a link to a couple Gunsmithing schools.
+I was looking online one night and found a link to a couple of Gunsmithing schools.
 After doing several days of research I came down to 3 schools.
-I then spent another couple days researching those schools.
+I then spent another couple of days researching those schools.
 Everything kept me coming back to Modern Gun School then I was worried about how much will I really learn online.
-I thought about it for several more months then one day said “Well they offered a course at a great price, what do I have to lose?”
+I thought about it for several more months then one day said: “Well they offered a course at a great price, what do I have to lose?”
 After receiving my first section of book work I knew I made the right decision.
 Not only did I learn a lot from the lessons I am now looking at doing work for several businesses in the area.
-I would recommend Modern Gun School to any one looking at becoming a gunsmith professional or just want to learn for yourself to take the plunge because not only are you going to learn but you get a great support group of people that will help you anytime you need it.
+I would recommend Modern Gun School to anyone looking at becoming a gunsmith professional or just want to learn for yourself to take the plunge because not only are you going to learn but you get a great support group of people that will help you anytime you need it.

 October Student Spotlight – Mike Horton

 Thank you so much for the kind words about my effort on the gunstock project.
 With me being disabled to where I can’t do the things I once did, at times my spirits waiver and I become depressed.
 You gave me a renewed outlook and showed me I can be productive again.